Robust and Adaptive Door Operation with a Mobile Robot: Door and Handle Detection

 \subsection{Model Training}

 Training the YOLO network with a custom dataset allows us to build a handle and door detection model.
 The simplest classification semantics for our objects of interest are ``door'' and ``handle''.
 However, to increase the detail of the information and also to make our method versatile and extendable to other applications, we propose to split the class door into three classes: ``door'', which refers to a room door, ``cabinet door'', which includes all sorts of small doors such as drawers or a locker door, and ``refrigerator door''.
-We built a data set using images from the Open Images Dataset \citep{Kuznetsova2018} and annotated a total of $1213$ images containing objects pertaining to our desired object classes; $1013$ of them were used for the training set, and the remaining $200$ for the testing set (the dataset is available in \citep{GitHub2019}).
+We built a data set using images from the Open Images Dataset \citep{Kuznetsova2020} and annotated a total of $1213$ images containing objects of our desired object classes.

+A total of $1013$ images were used for the training set, and the remaining $200$ for the testing set (the dataset is available in \citep{GitHub2019}).
 Some examples of the annotated images are shown in Figure \ref{Fig2}.
-We also applied data augmentation techniques to improve the generalization of our neural network \citep{Taylor2017}.
+We also applied data augmentation techniques to improve the generalization capabilities \citep{Taylor2018}.